 After reviewing several providers, we settled on Maxxia said Luzar.
 “They really ticked three key boxes for us:

-- A great account management team who can help us manage the performance of the program;
+2. A great account management team who can help us manage the performance of the program; and

 For the program launch, Alinta staged onsite events at all their major offices, with Maxxia supplying coffee carts.
 All attendees received a small giveaway.
 Luzar says there’s been a pleasing take-up across the business since it launched just over a year ago.